 Also, this product actually holds backup chlorine in reserve, and only releases it when it senses your pool’s level of chlorine protection (against algae and bacteria growth) has been depleted. (<1 ppm

-CHLORINE is the chemical that destroys bacteria and algae.
+CHLORINE is a chemical that destroys bacteria and algae.
 But, by destroying these invaders the chlorine itself is used up.
-Other factors that contribute to lowering the chlorine level are sunlight, bathing load, pH imbalance and airborne contaminants.
+Other factors that contribute to lowering the chlorine level are sunlight, bathing load, pH imbalance, and airborne contaminants.

 Because chlorine is a chemical, it reacts with everything in your pool.
 Leaves, debris, lawn fertilizer, and animals all cause the chlorine in your water to work harder to destroy the bacteria brought into the water.
 After the chlorine has worked to destroy these intruders, the level of chlorine that remains is called chlorine residual.
 This is the amount of chlorine that is still working to prevent the growth of bacteria and algae.